 How Does Avi Networks Help With Anomaly Detection?

-The Avi Vantage Platform’s distributed load balancers collect telemetry in the path of application traffic in real-time.
+Avi’s distributed load balancers collect telemetry in the path of application traffic in real-time.
 This enables the platform to leverage its position, monitoring traffic spikes, detecting any anomalies—and, ultimately, the distributed denial of service (DDoS) attacks that often underlie these spikes in anomalous traffic.

 As an intrinsic feature of the Application Delivery Controller (ADC), Avi’s approach is inline, and does not demand any additional anomaly detection software integration.
 Avi’s intelligent approach allows for better decisions on detection of outliers, elastic capacity planning, prediction of load, and more.